C7. Plants of the wider countryside

 - The figures in brackets indicate the number of species or species aggregates included in the composite index for that particular habitat type.

-Source: Botanical Society of Britain and Ireland, Joint Nature Conservation Committee, National Plant Monitoring Scheme, Plantlife, UK Centre for Ecology & Hydrology.
+Source: Botanical Society of Britain and Ireland; Joint Nature Conservation Committee; National Plant Monitoring Scheme; Plantlife; UK Centre for Ecology & Hydrology.

 The National Plant Monitoring Scheme (NPMS) was designed to monitor UK habitats of conservation importance.
 This is achieved through the establishment of small plots in areas of habitats targeted by the scheme.
 The abundances of plant species, measured as the percentage area covered by a species within a plot, are recorded each year.
 Surveyors record from different lists of indicator species depending on their level of experience and the habitat within which a plot is located.
-Both the placement of plots, and the selection of one-kilometre national grid squares within which the plots are located, are subject to statistical methodologies designed to minimise bias (Pescott et al., 2019a).
+Both the placement of plots, and the selection of 1 km national grid squares within which the plots are located, are subject to statistical methodologies designed to minimise bias (Pescott et al., 2019a).

 The design of the NPMS included the definition of a set of 11 broad habitat types, within which 28 finer habitat types are nested.
 These fine-scale habitats are linked to existing classifications such as the British National Vegetation Classification.
 Surveyors can choose, based on their knowledge of a habitat, whether to record a plot at the broader or finer level.

 The current indicator summarises species’ percentage cover (abundance) data at the broad habitat level.
 This is done using a model that is able to account for both the range of percentage covers that a species may exhibit in a habitat when present, and the fact that species may often be absent from any given plot (Pescott et al., 2019b).
 Such data are often described as “zero-inflated”.
 This model is applied across years for each species/habitat combination, and the indicators presented here for each broad habitat are the result of combining the resulting species/habitat time trends across the relevant set of NPMS habitat indicator species.
-The 4 broad habitat measures presented in this indicator (Arable field margins; Lowland grassland; Broadleaved woodlands and hedges; and Bog and wet heath) are those for which the largest numbers of NPMS plots currently exist.
+The four broad habitat measures presented in this indicator (Arable field margins; Lowland grassland; Broadleaved woodlands and hedges; and Bog and wet heath) are those for which the largest numbers of NPMS plots currently exist.
 See the technical background document for more detail.

 As this is an experimental statistic it has not been assessed.